smonier/archive/README.md

    - Archive destination preview (YYYY/MM)
 5. Click **Archive** to confirm or **Cancel** to abort
 6. Success notification appears with archive destination path

+### Restoring Archived Content

+1. Navigate to archived content in the Archive Manager or locate it in Content Editor
+2. Open the **Content Actions** menu
+3. Click **Restore**
+4. Review the confirmation dialog showing:
+   - Content name and current archive location
+   - Original location where it will be restored
+5. Click **Restore** to confirm or **Cancel** to abort
+6. Success notification appears and content is restored to its original location

+### Using Archive Manager

+1. Open jContent
+2. Navigate to the **Archive Manager** accordion in the left sidebar
+3. Browse archived content organized by year/month
+4. Select any archived content to:
+   - View its properties and metadata
+   - Restore it to its original location
+   - Preview its content

 ### Published Content Warning